portfedh/FX_MXNUSD/README.md

 DOF: (Diario Oficial de la Federacion).
 The Fix rate is published the next day in the DOF, which is where the Mexican Government makes official publications.
 Some institutions use DOF rate because its rate can be known beforehand from the FIX rate and can give enough time to prepare for a transaction.

 Obligaciones: This rate is the FIX rate from two day prior.
-It also sets an official FX rate for weekends, hollidays or any non tradable days, where FIX or DOF may not be available.
+It also sets an official FX rate for weekends, holidays or any non tradable days, where FIX or DOF may not be available.
 It is the rate used for tax purposes and in dealings with any government institutions in Mexico.

 You can find a more in depth explanation of the difference in FX rates here:
 [Understanding the MXN:USD exchange rate](https://pablocruz.io/how-to-get-the-official-usd-mxn-exchange-rate-from-banxico/)